 Under the Statute of Frauds, a prenuptial agreement is only valid if it is completed prior to marriage.
 It has no effect if it is drawn up after marriage.

 After a couple is married, they may draw up a post-nuptial agreement.

 Prenuptial agreements in all U.S. states are not allowed to regulate issues relating to the children of the marriage, in particular, custody and access issues.
 The reason behind this is that matters involving children must be decided in the children’s best interests.

 This is a controversial issue: some people believe that as custody battles are the worst part of a divorce, and that couples should be able to settle this in advance.

 In California, a prenuptial agreement is very powerful.
 A couple can waive their rights to share property (community property).
 It can limit spousal support (although a court at the divorce can set this aside if it deems that the limitation is unconscionable).
 The agreement can act as a contract, making a will, requiring one spouse to provide for the other at death.

 It can also limit rights at death, such as the right to a probate allowance, the right to act as an executor, the right to take as a predetermined heir, and so forth.

 In California, Registered Domestic Partners may also enter into a prenuptial agreement.
 These kinds of contracts can have added complexities because the Domestic Partners don’t have the benefit of federal tax law that favors married couples.

 Prenuptial Agreement Information Request

-If you’re getting married here in Orange County, and you’re considering the need for a prenuptial agreement, consulting with one of the most respected family mediators in Irvine would be a prudent step.
+If you’re getting married here in Orange County, and you’re considering the need for a prenuptial agreement, consulting with one of the most respected family mediators in Newport Beach would be a prudent step.
 Chat with Colleen today!
 You may request additional information from McNamee Mediations regarding prenuptial agreement mediation by filling out the form below or you can call us now.